About the Vet Med Library

 - Books are subject to recall after two weeks when needed by another patron.

-Books (and many journals) located at Parks Library and the Library Storage Building can be delivered free of charge directly to the Veterinary Medical Library via the Vet Med Express service.
+Books (and many journals) located at Parks Library and the Library Storage Building can be delivered free of charge directly to the Veterinary Medical Library via the Pick from Shelf service.

 Use the Interlibrary Loan form to request books, journal articles, and other items that are not owned by ISU Library.
 The ISU Library system includes Parks Library, the Veterinary Medical Library, the two Reading Rooms, and the Library Storage Building.
 There is usually no charge for interlibrary loan requests.